 A common error is a syntax mistake in the configuration file:

-This means the SSL module is not enabled.
-Enable it with:
+This error indicates the SSL module is not enabled.
+To fix it, enable the module with:

 sudo a2enmod ssl